California 128

 California 128 east next approaches Road 90.
 Photo taken 07/07/07.

-Eastbound California 128 approaches the junction with Interstate 505 and Yolo County Route E-6 east of Winters.
+Eastbound California 128 approaches the junction with Interstate 505 and Yolo County E-6 east of Winters.
 Photo taken 07/07/07.

 Use Interstate 505 south to Vacaville and all points in the San Francisco Bay Area via Interstate 80 west.
 To the north, Interstate 505 travels toward Williams, Willows, Orland, Corning, Red Bluff, and Redding via Interstate 5 north.
 Photo taken 07/07/07.